August 10th, 2018

 Distance: 8.5 miles

-I needed more sleep than I got on this night but I don’t sleep all the well indoors, anymore.
+I needed more sleep than I got last night but I don’t sleep all that well indoors anymore.
 My best sleep is outside now.
 My aches and pains were bothering me all night but I felt pretty rested when I got up at 0700.
 I had breakfast while updating the blog and didn’t leave the hostel until nearly 11.
 I walked straight to the library to get some time with a computer.
 The store fronts and main street were very nice, as was the library.

 The town had a very vibrant, young, outdoorsy feel to it.
 I daresay it is hip.
 Kayaks adorn half the car roofs and a lot of people were riding bikes.
 I wish I had more time to explore but I had replied to a FB trail angel post offering a ride to the trailhead at 3 pm.
 By the time I broke away from the library, it was already 1 pm and I still needed to get lunch and some food for the next section.

 Grocery shopping is my least favorite town chore.
 The nearest store was very fancy, with great variety and selections but almost too much.
 I didn’t know where anything was and I was easily sucked into looking at all the different stuff, especially in the deli.
 At least I was able to get lunch, plus a sub for dinner.

 I went to the REI where I was to meet my ride.
 That was well because I had to return some insoles that I had bought in Portland.
 They just didn’t work for me.
 I thought I needed more arch support but they were sliding around and hurting my feet.